Up to 10,000 fans allowed at Tokyo Olympics events: organisers

 “If there should be major dramatic change in the infection situation, we may need to revisit this matter amongst ourselves and we may need to consider the option of having no spectators in the venues,” Tokyo Governor Yuriko Koike said.

-The decision was announced after five-way talks between Tokyo 2020 organisers and officials from Japan’s government, the Tokyo government, the International Olympic Committee and the International Paralympic Committee.

-Speaking before the meeting, IOC chief Thomas Bach said he was “absolutely sure that it will be a decision to best protect the Japanese people and all participants”.
+International Olympic Committee chief Thomas Bach, speaking before the announcement, said he was “absolutely sure that it will be a decision to best protect the Japanese people and all participants”.

+There will be some wiggle room on the cap, with organisers allowing sponsors and others dubbed “stakeholders” to attend above the 10,000 limit.

+They said those spectators would travel separately from the public and pose less of a virus risk, but declined to specify how many people would come under that group.

 Japan has seen a comparatively small virus outbreak, with nearly 14,500 deaths, despite avoiding the harsh lockdowns seen elsewhere.